 Since the World Health Organisation (WHO) classified COVID-19 as a pandemic on March 11, scientists around the globe have been racing to develop a vaccine to combat the virus and allow life to return to normal.
 Here in the UK, trials are taking place at the University of Oxford and Imperial College London, but when exactly there will be a coronavirus vaccine available in the UK remains unclear.
 Here’s what we know so far.

 Human trials of the UK’s first vaccine for COVID-19 began towards the end of April at the University of Oxford.
-According to the BBC,“two volunteers were injected, the first of more than 800 people recruited for the study.”
-Since then, more than 10,000 volunteers, including over 70s children aged between 5 and 12, have been enrolled in the second phase of the trial.
+According to the BBC, “two volunteers were injected, the first of more than 800 people recruited for the study.”
+Since then, more than 10,000 volunteers – including over more than70 children, aged between five and 12 – have been enrolled in the second phase of the trial.